William Paul Barnds

 William Paul Barnds (August 5, 1904 – January 23, 1973) was a suffragan bishop of the Episcopal Diocese of Dallas, serving from 1966 to 1973.

 Early life and education

 Barnds was born in Sweet Springs, Missouri, on August 5, 1904, the son of William Tyson Barnds and Virginia Florida Larsen.
 He earned a Bachelor of Arts from the Missouri Valley College in 1925, which also awarded him an honorary Doctor of Divinity in 1947.
 He also graduated with a Masters of Arts in 1927 from the University of Missouri and a Doctor of Philosophy from the University of Nebraska in 1949.
 He trained for the ordained ministry at the University of Chicago from where he graduated with a Bachelor of Divinity in 1940 and then a Master of Sacred Theology from Seabury-Western Theological Seminary in 1944.
 Seabury awarded him with an honorary Doctor of Sacred Theology in 1944.
-Barnds married Ida Lou Sterreit on June 30, 1930, and together had three children.
+Barnds married Ida Lou Sterreit on June 30, 1930, and together they had three children.